 A balanced and precise mechanism for determination of user fee has been specified for the entire concession period since this would be of fundamental importance in estimating the revenue streams of the project and, therefore, its viability.
-The user fee shall be based on the rates to be notified by the Government.
+The user fee shall be based on the rates notified by the Government in the Fee Rules.